Iunius118/ChiliBulletWeapons/docs/v1/weapons.md

 Chili bullet rifles are highly accurate, and bullets from them pass through the number of entities equal to the Piercing level.

-Chili bullet shotguns are less accurate, and they can fire four bullets in a single shot but also have four times the ammunition consumption and wear per shot.
+Chili bullet shotguns are less accurate, and they can shoot four bullets in a single shot but also have four times the ammunition consumption and wear per shot.

 ### Upgrading Guns